How to Play Codenames Rules

 - Can’t say part of a compound word

-- Same-sounding words with different meanings/spelling are treated as different words
+- Same sounding words with different meanings/spelling are considered different words

 - Words spelt the same are considered the same even if they have different meanings/pronunciations